DynaMo MS-Analytics Facility

 Access to instruments

-The instruments are available for samples from researchers at the Department of Plant and Environmental Sciences in association with the PLEN Metabolomics Platform and for external researchers (and companies) via collaboration with the DynaMo Center.
+The instruments are available for samples from researchers at the Department of Plant and Environmental Sciences.
+University of Copenhagen, for external academic researchers and researchers in start-ups and companies via collaboration with the DynaMo MS-Analytics facility.
+Prices and quotations upon request.

 Contact